China–Syria relations: Diplomatic ties

-Post-Assad Regime
+Post-Assad regime

 After the fall of the Assad regime on 8 December 2024, Syrian President Ahmed al-Sharaa met with China's ambassador to Damascus Shi Hongwei on 22 February 2025.
-This marked the first official interaction between the two nations.
+This marked the first official interaction between the two nations since the fall of the Assad regime.
 In November 2025, Syrian Foreign Minister Asaad al-Shaibani visited China, where he met with Chinese Foreign Minister Wang Yi and Central Political and Legal Affairs Commission Secretary Chen Wenqing.
 While meeting Wang, al-Shaibani announced that Syria continued to adhere to one China, recognizing the People's Republic of China as the sole legitimate government representing China, including Taiwan.
 He also praised Xi Jinping's Belt and Road Initiative, Global Development, Security, Civilization, and Governance initiatives, and promised that Syria would not be a source of threat to China and would not let any entity use Syrian territory for actions against Chinese interests.
 In turn, Wang Yi stated that China recognized the Syrian transitional government as the sole legitimate representative of the Syrian people.
+China also stated that it continues to recognize Golan Heights as part of Syria's territory.
+On 22 January 2026, Chinese Foreign Ministry spokesperson Guo Jiakun said that Syria had promised China to not allow groups like East Turkistan Islamic Movement to operate in its territory.
+China has refused to lift terrorism sanctions on the Syrian transitional government of Ahmed al-Sharaa, citing the issue of Uyghur fighters in Syria.